 The life of the lake, with floating traders coming by one after another and the views of the surrounding mountains make your stay perfect.

 Some of these boats are moored by small islands in the lakes and can be reached by small covered boats called sikharas.
 These decorative boats will also take you around Srinagar’s various lakes.

 Dal Lake, “jewel of Srinagar”, is the town’s largest lake and the second largest in the state (shore length 15.5 km).
 It consists of four parts, Gagribal, Lokut Dal, Bod Dal and Nageen, though Nageen is often regarded as a separate lake.
-It is far less frequented than the rest and much more peaceful.
-If you are spending several days in Srinagar, stay on Lake Nageen: the atmosphere there is quite different.
+Most tourists unpack their suitcases on Dal Lake; from the simple boat-motel at 10 euros to the luxurious houseboat, you are spoiled for choice!

 Shalimar Bagh is a terraced Mughal garden on the right bank of Lake Dal, connected to the lake by a canal.
 The garden was designed in 1619 by the Mughal emperor Jahangir for his queen Nur Jahan.
 It is considered a gem of Mughal horticulture.